codesbyroy/cuebox-extension/README.md

 - Bookmark prompts for easy retrieval and reuse
 - Link back to the original page/context where the prompt was created
 - Start fresh conversation using the saved prompts
+- Seamless use of prompts across supported apps.
 - Search and filter your saved prompts
 - User-friendly popup UI for managing prompts